January 10, 2023

 The now-iconic yellow and blue brand colors were established by sticking to their roots.
 All of a sudden, the logo was bright and youthful thanks to the new color scheme.

-Design elements of the Walmart logo
+Design similar versions of the Walmart logo below and take them home for free!

 Originally, the company's goal was to be recognized as a truly American one, with an emphasis on country charm and low prices.
 Walmart understood that it had to adapt to survive.
 The public no longer desired their company.
 They preferred something fresh, cutting-edge, and high-end.